metayeti/YABS.js/HOWTO.md

 To make YABS.js work, we feed it a build instructions file.
 This is a JSON-formatted file that contains instructions on how the build should be performed (i.e. tells YABS.js what to do).
 YABS.js then runs the build as instructed.
 If the build is successful, a "Build finished!" message will appear and the finished build will materialize at the build destination directory.

-For the most part, this is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript), and the fact that JSDoc-like meta tags can be extracted from sourcefiles to construct information headers for output files).
+For the most part, this is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript), and the fact that JSDoc-like meta tags can be extracted from source files to construct information headers for output files).
 This build system does not understand modules, `import`, `export` or `require` statements.
 What it does is roughly the following:

 1. Clones the hierarchy of non-source files related to the web application, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically `build/`, `release/` or equivalent) as specified by the build instructions file.

 2. Compiles (and optionally, preprocesses or bundles) provided JavaScript sources and optionally attaches a custom header to the minified outputs.
-Headers may use variables extracted from the JSDoc-like tags in the sourcefile.
+Headers may use variables extracted from the JSDoc-like tags in the source file.

 3. Matches `<script src="...">` attributes in the output HTML files to the associated JS sources and updates those entries to match compiled outputs (in practice this means that `.js` extensions get converted to `.min.js`, but it is also possible to specify custom output filenames or bundle multiple scripts into one).